korsunskymichael/new-girl/README.md

     npm install new-girl

-Please use this command to install all required dependencies:
+Please use this command in order to install all required dependencies:
     npm install --save

 ```